 1. The Norwalk Public Library, Main Branch

-The main library, located on Belden Avenue, is our second home.
-The children’s section encompasses the entire second floor, with an impressive collection of books.
+The main library is located on Belden Avenue, and the children’s section encompasses the entire second floor, with an impressive collection of books.
 There’s a fish tank, train table, dollhouse, dress-up area, play kitchen, and large cityscape carpet for toy trucks and planes.
 All you need to do is present your library card and ask for a particular bag of trains, vehicles, or wooden dolls, and then, instant fun!

-There are days when we have visited it three times, each for a different reason!
-The programs are incredible (ranging from Zumba to STEM activities to Chess to Lego building) and the librarians are so kind.
+The programs they offer are incredible (ranging from Zumba to STEM activities to Chess to Lego building).
 Walk-in music classes are offered multiple times a week, making it easy to fit around your kid’s nap schedule or your own work schedule.
-Once a month, they offer a kid’s movie night for $1 and that includes pizza for dinner!
-I am constantly amazed by the wonderful activities they plan, be it related to a specific holiday (the Countdown To Noon on New Year’s Eve is one of our favorites!), cultivating a love for reading with contests or visits from local authors, or fostering a child’s curiosity and compassion!
+Once a month, they offer a kid’s movie night for $1, including pizza for dinner!
+They plan many wonderful activities, and the Countdown To Noon on New Year’s Eve shouldn’t be missed.
+They strive at cultivating a love for reading with contests or visits from local authors, or fostering a child’s curiosity and compassion!

 2. Stepping Stones Museum and Devon’s Place in Mathews Park

-Before we moved to Norwalk, we fell in love with Stepping Stones.
-So much that we decided to buy a family membership the day of our first visit!
-This children’s museum boasts a water room (tip: for toddlers, put the provided jacket on backward, so they can stay extra dry.
+We love Stepping Stones so much that it is one of the only venues we buy a yearly membership to.
+This children’s museum boasts a water room (tip: for toddlers, put the provided jacket on backward so that they can stay extra dry.
 And bring an extra set of clothes.
-The jacket can only withstand so much splashing!), dance room, enclosed play area for non-walkers, a construction site, and indoor treehouse and slide.
-The exhibit room changes about four times a year.
+The jacket can only withstand so much splashing!), dance room, enclosed play area for non-walkers, a construction site, and indoor treehouse and slide—the exhibit room changes about four times a year.

-In the winter, there is a small rink outside for sock skating, and in the warmer months, there is a small train that takes you around the parking lot, passing Mathews-Lockwood Mansion.
-Another insider tip: the museum opens early for members on Wednesdays and Saturdays, so you can beat the crowds!
+There is a small rink outside for sock skating in the winter, and in the warmer months, there is a small train that takes you around the parking lot, passing Mathews-Lockwood Mansion.
+Another insider tip: the museum opens early for members on Wednesdays and Saturdays so that you can beat the crowds!

 3. Calf Pasture Beach

-As a teacher, this beach is my happy place during the summer.
 From mini-golf to the state-of-art splash pad to the renovated playgrounds to the delicious seafood options (and drinks) at Ripka’s Cafe, this place is basically a vacation in itself.
 Its paths span miles and are very accessible to strollers.
 You can enjoy the boardwalk and watch the fishermen, you can take in some history at the Shea-Macgrath Memorial, and if you’re a dog lover, you can head over to the massive dog park.
-While I have yet to do it, you can rent kayaks, take boat cruises, and there’s even a skateboard park!
+You can rent kayaks, take boat cruises, and there’s even a skateboard park!
 There’s plenty of nightly entertainment as well – movies, concerts, and, of course, a spectacular fireworks show for the Fourth of July.

 4. Stew Leonard’s (The Original Store!)

 For those of you who have never been to a Stew Leonard’s supermarket, it’s basically an amusement park meets fresh produce shop, and this location is where it all began!
 Farm characters like Stewie the Duck and Clover the Cow wander through the aisles stopping to hug your children.
 As you push your cart, your kids look up to see performing milk cartons and produce (you’ll very quickly memorize their songs!), a somersaulting Mickey Mouse, and an electronic train.
 Spend $100, which is pretty much inevitable, and get free ice cream (or coffee).
-In warmer months, there is a small petting farm with goats, cows, ducks, sheep, and chickens, who earn their names in a contest.
+There is a small petting farm with goats, cows, ducks, sheep, and chickens, who earn their names in a contest in warmer months.

-There are great holiday events: Christmas Tree lighting with the Clauses, of course, menorah lighting, a Halloween hayride (it’s not very scary or dark, so kids over 3 will be fine), trick or treating throughout the plant center, and an Easter egg hunt throughout the store.
-(The last two get insanely crowded, so arrive a half-hour early!).
+There are great holiday events: Christmas Tree lighting with the Clauses, a menorah lighting, a Halloween hayride (it’s not very scary or dark, so kids over 3 will be fine), trick or treating throughout the plant center, a recently added Halloween themed blow up drive-thru and an Easter egg hunt throughout the store.
 They also host great kids’ birthday parties upstairs, which are very affordable!